Public health officials enlist youth to slow the rapid spread of COVID-19 among young people in Seattle

 “The majority of the conversation was about COVID.”

-Shulka, who lives in Bellevue, and her friends take socially distanced walks together and spend a lot more time talking on the phone than they ever did before — as a welcome break from being online all day for school.
+Shukla, who lives in Bellevue, and her friends take socially distanced walks together and spend a lot more time talking on the phone than they ever did before — as a welcome break from being online all day for school.

 But she also understands the feeling of invincibility many young people share.
 “You think: This won’t affect me, because I’m younger and I’m healthy and I’m taking precautions,” she said.
 “That mindset can sometimes lead young people to put themselves in less-safe situations.”

-Note: Correction: This story previously included an incorrect spelling of Anya Shukla’s name.